aws-samples/amazon-textract-idp-cdk-constructs/API.md

 ```

 - *Type:* string
+- *Default:* GENERIC

-Which API to call - atm only GENERIC and EXPENSE are called.
+Which Textract API to call GENERIC and EXPENSE are supported.

+For GENERIC, when called without features (e. g.
+FORMS, TABLES, QUERIES), StartDetectText is called.
-When called without features, StartDetectText is called, when called with features StartAnalyzeDocument is called
+For GENERIC, when called with a feature (e. g.
+FORMS, TABLES, QUERIES),  StartAnalyzeDocument is called.

 ---